priyam-priyanshu/SAMS/README.md

 Get an Excel sheet to start on (use Google forms to collect the required data and download it in the end).
 Fill the required details.
+(Assign a value to each variable.-------> Enter each column number.)
 Browse the Excel sheet.
 Enter the login credentials.
 Hit the generate button.